-CHIANTI DOCG is a red wine denomination from Tuscany, Italy encompassing eight regions.
-They are Chianti DOCG itself, Chianti Colli Aretini DOCG, Chianti Colli Fiorentini DOCG, Chianti Colli Senesi DOCG, Chianti Colline Pisane DOCG, Chianti Montalbano DOCG, Chianti Montespertoli DOCG, and Chianti Rufinà DOCG.
-All eight have their own Riserva category, plus there is a single Chianti DOCG Superiore category, making a total of seventeen different iterations of Chianti DOCG.
+CHIANTI DOCG is a red wine denomination from Tuscany, Italy encompassing one region, Chianti DOCG itself, divided into six units, namely Chianti Colli Aretini DOCG, Chianti Colli Fiorentini DOCG, Chianti Colli Senesi DOCG, Chianti Colline Pisane DOCG, Chianti Montalbano DOCG, Chianti Montespertoli DOCG, and Chianti Rufinà DOCG.
+All have their own Riserva category, plus there is a single Chianti DOCG Superiore category.
+The DOC dates from 1967.

 WINE STYLE | The Chianti DOCG Consorzio described wine as ‘ruby red colour, which tends towards garnet with aging.
 It has a harmonious, dry, sapid, slightly tannic flavor, with an intense, vinous aroma, as well as hints of violet.’

 Bill Nesto MW & Frances Di Savino, Chianti Classico, the Search for Tuscany’s Noblest Wine, (University of California Press, 2016).